Open Data Hub logo

 • You have enabled the Feature Store component, as described in Enabling the Feature Store component.

-• Your data science project includes an existing secret that provides credentials for accessing the database that you want to use for the offline store.
+• Your project includes an existing secret that provides credentials for accessing the database that you want to use for the offline store.
 The example in the following procedure requires that you have configured DuckDB.

 Procedure